Upgrade MySQL in production and staging (Carrenza only)

 To upgrade the version of MySQL, use this fabric command from the

 fab $environment -H <hostname> sdo:"apt-get install mysql-server-5.5"

-Its best to do the backup machines first, followed by second slave, first slave and then the master.
+Complete the upgrade for the backup machines first, followed by second slave, first slave, and finally the master.

-Before upgrading the master, it is best to stop the slow query logs on the slaves.
-This can be done with the following Fabric command (or a similar one replacing the classes for Whitehall).
-Only do this on staging - slow query logs are not enabled in production:
+Before upgrading the master, stop the slow query logs on the slave machines.
+Note: only do this on staging – slow query logs are not enabled in production.

 fab $environment class:mysql_backup class:mysql_slave mysql.stop_slow_query_log